 For Professionals

-Care professionals must be equipped with the necessary skills and knowledge to provide high quality care for Chinese cancer survivors.
-Our goal is to develop a series of educational webinars for professional development and educational curricula.
+Healthcare professionals must be equipped with the necessary skills and knowledge to provide high quality care for Chinese cancer survivors.
+We have developed a series of educational webinars for professional development on three key topics that are important to cancer survivors including fear of cancer recurrence, changes in intimacy following cancer treatment, and cancer-related cognitive impacts.

 Fear of Cancer Recurrence Webinar